ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 **Question 6**

-What can you do with Reproman that you cannot do with Datalad?
+What can you do with ReproMan that you cannot do with DataLad?

 - [ ] Track and commit commands and their output
 - [ ] Type a command on one machine and have it run on another machine